 All begins with this number.
 Unfortunately, not a single Spanish authority will process your application if you do not have an identification number.
 So the first step, even for your employment contract, is to obtain a NIE.

-To that end, apply for a NIE at an Embassy or General Consulate of Spain if you are residing outside of Spain.
+To that end, apply for a NIE at a General Consulate of Spain if you are residing outside of Spain.
 Inside, you should ask the National Police.

 The form is EX-15 “Solicitud de Número de Identidad de